jasonpdk/jasonpdk.github.io/_posts/2023-11-02-bounla-island-lough-derg.md

 ![Bounla Island]({{ 'https://keane-content.ams3.digitaloceanspaces.com/img/lough_derg/islands/bounla_island/main/bounla-island-13.jpg' }})
 ![Bounla Island]({{ 'https://keane-content.ams3.digitaloceanspaces.com/img/lough_derg/islands/bounla_island/main/bounla-island-14.jpg' }})

-# Records
+# Inhabitants
 On the 1841 census there was no one recorded on the island, in 1851 there were 11 people (3 males and 8 females) recorded living in 2 houses, and by 1861 it was empty again.

 ![Bounla Island Census]({{ 'https://keane-content.ams3.digitaloceanspaces.com/img/lough_derg/islands/bounla_island/census-1861.png' }})

-On the Griffith Valuation (1853) there were 2 proprieters listed, William Darcy and John Quirk.
+On the Griffith Valuation (completed in 1853) there were 2 proprieters listed, William Darcy and John Quirk.
+More than likely these are 2 of the 3 males from the census above.

 ![Bounla Island Griffith Valuation]({{ 'https://keane-content.ams3.digitaloceanspaces.com/img/lough_derg/islands/bounla_island/griffith-valuation.png' }})